 The total SELPA special education block grant will be received at the SELPA level for distribution to the special education program operators as described in this section (3204).
-The JPA Board to authorize the SBCSELPA Administrative Unit to act as the fiscal agent for the SBCSELPA.
-Funds for SBCSELPA-funded services shall be taken off-the-top prior to distribution of the remainder of the AB 602 block grant.
+The JPA Board authorized the SBCSELPA Administrative Unit to act as the fiscal agent for the SBCSELPA.
+Funds for SBCSELPA-funded services and Sparsity Adjustment (Part IV) shall be taken off-the-top prior to distribution of the remainder of the AB 602 block grant.

 The remaining AB 602 funds will be distributed to districts based upon their P-2 ADA.
-At year-end, the ADA will be adjusted and aligned to the greater of the prior year or current year certified P-2 ADA.
+At year-end, the ADA will be adjusted and aligned to the greater of the 2 prior years or current year certified P-2 ADA.
 In the event of a declared emergency or approved J-13 waiver, the revised P-2 ADA will be used.